 When you’re ready to look forward a little bit, all you need is a tiny shred of willingness to consider getting over yourself.
-As I talk about in the latest podcast, Inspiration in All the Wrong Places, we humans can be very attached to our pain.
+As I talk about in the latest Journaling Saves Podcast, Inspiration in All the Wrong Places, we humans can be very attached to our pain.
 We wear it like a badge, so everyone knows What We’ve Been Through.

 While this mentality is often warranted and sometimes necessary, it’s also dangerous.
 Once in victim mode, it’s difficult to let go of that attention, the sympathy, the “story” that gives a reason for us being bitter or stuck.
 We wallow.
 We sulk.
 We throw a pity party and invite everyone we know.

 If you can become willing to let go of that story a little, put down the violin long enough to take a deep breath, it’ll get easier to consider positive outcomes.
 You can start small, and see how that feels.

 I’ve lost my job, but I get to sleep-in every day.
 Better yet, I don’t have to wear those damn khakis anymore.
 Maybe your car died, but now you’ve got an excuse to ride the bicycle that’s been languishing in the garage.
 (You’ve been meaning to get more exercise, anyway.)

 These tiny concessions open the door to greater possibilities.
 They help you wrench free from the attachment to mourning.
 They brighten up your world view and open doors you didn’t even know existed.